cmaksymenko/avalanchecms/README.md

 # Avalanche CMS

+## About

-Avalanche CMS is a specialized content management system designed for curating and enhancing AI-generated artwork.
-Useful for anyone engaged in visual exploration and digital art creation within the generative AI space.
+Avalanche CMS is a specialized **content management system** designed for **curating and enhancing AI-generated artwork** in a streamlined way.

+It provides a centralized platform to capture and organize the non-linear evolution of prompts, associated generated images, and creative decisions.
+It is useful for anyone engaged in visual exploration and digital art creation within the generative AI space.

-## Project Status: Bootstrapping
+## Project Status

-**Note:** Avalanche CMS is currently in the bootstrapping phase.
-This initial stage involves setting up the fundamental components and technologies that form the core of the project.
-As such, the current state represents the early steps in development, focusing on establishing the basic infrastructure and functionalities.
-I appreciate your patience and interest as I work on building and refining it.
+Avalanche CMS is in its early development stages.
+The focus is currently on establishing the basic components and technologies essential for the project's foundation.
+Below is an outline of planned future developments - updates and advancements will be shared as the project evolves.

+## Planned Features

+### Image Echoing

+This workflow will enable the tracking of all prompt refinement steps involved in replicating original pictures using generative AI - serving as the foundation for new, original artworks.
+See [image-echoing.md](/docs/image-echoing.md) for further details.

+- Includes the possibility to upload and organize source material.
+- Provides an interactive graph interface, which displays the evolution of prompts and their generated images in a 2D space view for easy exploration and experimentation.
+Possibility to add comments, use custom tags for filtering, and outcome rating.
+- Integration of AI tools to support the creative process and decision making.
+May include integration with Midjourney's Discord interface.

 ## Server
 - The application server component of Avalanche CMS is a Spring Boot application, using Java 21 LTS.